zgsm-ai/quota-manager/README.md

 # Never execute for any users (useful for temporarily disabling)
 false()

-# Recharge users who starred the zgsm project
+# Recharge users who have starred the zgsm project
 github-star("zgsm")

 # Recharge VIP users who are recently active